 The system is delivered with a standardized selection list for Sport, Grade, Race and Previously diagnosed Heart Disease.
 However, the list can easily be modified using the lower part of the screen.
-Two additional selection lists, Combo 1 and 2, can be created for list fields.
+One additional selection list, Combo 1, can be created for a list field.

-8.2 AHA Questions Tab
+9.2 AHA Questions Tab